 While you can get enough of most vitamins from your regular diet, getting enough vitamin D can be a struggle.
 There aren’t a lot of good, natural dietary sources of vitamin D. Egg yolks, fatty fish, and liver are good sources, but most people don’t eat enough to cover their vitamin D requirements.

-Close to half the adult US population is vitamin D deficient.28 The number of Black people with vitamin D deficiency is even higher because skin pigmentation reduces vitamin D production in the skin.29 Because vitamin D deficiency is so prevalent, some countries like the UK advise everyone to take a daily supplement during fall and winter.30
+Close to half the adult US population is vitamin D deficient.30 The number of Black people with vitamin D deficiency is even higher because skin pigmentation reduces vitamin D production in the skin.31

 Benefits of Vitamin D for Bodybuilders Over 50

-As you get older, you are increasingly prone to vitamin D deficiency.31 In older people, vitamin D levels are independently associated with loss of muscle mass and muscle strength.
+As you get older, you are increasingly prone to vitamin D deficiency.33 In older people, vitamin D levels are independently associated with loss of muscle mass and muscle strength.

 Supplementing with vitamin D likely offers more long-term health benefits than any immediate training-related benefits.
 However, if your health is less than optimal, you probably can’t expect your training results to be optimal either.